-The Applicant indicated in their submission that the proposed name, Imbruvica, has no listed derivation or intended meaning.
-This proprietary name is comprised of a single word that does not contain any components such as a modifier, route of administration, dosage form.
+The Applicant did not provide a derivation or intended meaning of the proposed name.
+This proprietary name is comprised of a single word that does not contain any components (such as a modifier, route of administration, dosage form, etc.)

 2.2.3 FDA Name Simulation Studies